digao-dalpiaz/DzHTMLText/README.md

 `Color: TColor` = Background color of control.
 In FMX environment, `Null` represents transparent background.
 In VCL environment, transparency is not available.

+`DesignDPI: Integer` = Defines Pixels Per Inch that html syntax was formatted (auto assigned when component inserted in a Form).
+All measurements will be calculated based on the Design DPI, and applied to the current Monitor DPI.
+Example: if you specified a tab width as 60 pixels, at 96 DPI, when displaying the text on a 120 DPI monitor, the tab width will be larger (75 pixels).

 `Font: TFont` = Determines the base font.
 When no tag is specified on text, this base font is used.

 `Images: TCustomImageList` = When using `<img>` tag, you should set this property to specify the ImageList where the images are stored.
 In FMX environment, this property is only available using Delphi XE8 or higher.